 It’s readily apparent that a feature-rich CRM solution like Microsoft Dynamics is hard to compete with.
 Though there are plenty of competitors on the market as far as reliable CRM solutions go, many of them fall short in comparison to Microsoft Dynamics.
 In their attempt to compensate, some might offer integrations.

-Though the Microsoft Dynamics CRM solution didn’t make it on our top list at the time we were putting it together, it stands out as an ideal service solution for complex enterprise organizations that want to get a handle of everything from their sales team to their customer service and HR departments with a centralized solution designed to streamline productivity and increase sales.
+Though the Microsoft Dynamics CRM solution didn’t make it on our list of recommended CRM software, it stands out as an ideal service solution for complex enterprise organizations that want to get a handle of everything from their sales team to their customer service and HR departments with a centralized solution designed to streamline productivity and increase sales.